This is not just lying on one’s side and leaning your leg over!

 - Ballet dancing, horseback riding and daily running strengthen the pelvic floor so much that fetal descent can be slow and birth can be much longer.
 This technique may shorten labor for these women.

 - Women who have had previous cesarean(s) for “failure to progress” or transverse arrest may benefit from a pelvic floor release in late pregnancy.

 - Women who have had posterior, breech or other less than favorable fetal positions in previous births or has a baby in an unfavorable position in their current pregnancy.

-Women whose joints are very loose may not need it daily and shouldn't do this activity daily.
+- Women whose joints are very loose may not need it on a day-to-day basis and shouldn’t do this activity daily.
 Since very few women are hypermobile, this would be a rare restriction.

 - Recent hip surgery and the bruising and stitches haven’t healed.